emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 and soft drinks.
 Fresh ingredients are delivered to stores daily from the main depot once a day.
 Soft drinks are delivered and replenished by suppliers directly.

 Figure 1 shows location of stores and the depot.
-Each store has time windows where delivery needs to be done within.
+Each store has time windows between 9am and 3pm where delivery needs to be done within.
 Unloading time varies by store depending on location and parking availability.

 | ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python/store_depot_map.PNG) |